Umbellularia: Description

 The flowers are small, yellow or yellowish-green, produced in small umbels (hence the scientific name Umbellularia, "little umbel").
 Unlike other "bay laurels" of the genus Laurus, Umbellularia has perfect flowers (male and female parts in the same flower).

 The fruit, also known as "California bay nut", is a round and green berry 2–2.5 cm long and 2 cm broad, lightly spotted with yellow, maturing purple.
 Under the thin, leathery skin, it consists of an oily, fleshy covering over a single hard, thin-shelled pit, and resembles a miniature avocado.
-Umbellularia is in fact closely related to the avocado's genus Persea, within the family Lauraceae.
+(Umbellularia is related to the avocado's genus Persea, within the family Lauraceae.)
 The fruit ripens around October–November in the native range.

 The oldest-known living laurel is the Jepson Laurel, named after Willis Linn Jepson, in San Mateo County.
-The tree lives on San Francisco Water Department land, which agency cares for the tree.
-With their permission, the county parks places a placard and a picnic area nearby.
+The tree lives on San Francisco Water Department land, the agency caring for the tree.